elastic/e2e-testing/e2e/_suites/fleet/README.md

 The above variables need to be accessible by the tests, if running the stack behind a firewall, ports may need to be exposed manually.
 The usage of `http` vs `https` is not important as our tests primarily deal with self signed certficates that are not validated against a true certficate authority.

-### Diagnosing test failures

-The first step in determining the exact failure is to try and reproduce the test run locally, ideally using the DEBUG log level to enhance the log output.
-Once you've done that, look at the output from the test run.

 ### Running the tests

 1. Clone this repository, say into a folder named `e2e-testing`.